 Call us: 1-800-927-5107 647-494-7800 ext.
 1008

-Ascent TMB3: The Machine That Revolutionized the Aluminum Trim Cap
+Ascent TMB-3: The Machine That Automates Aluminum Trim Cap

-The TMB3 is the only machine in the industry that takes a flat aluminum coil and converts it directly into aluminum trim — forming it into the shape of any letter.
+Based on Ascent Equipment's review of publicly available North American machines as of August 2026, we have not identified another machine offering this same combination of capabilities.
+The Ascent TMB-3 takes a flat aluminum coil and converts it directly into aluminum trim — forming it into the shape of any letter.

 See it in action